zalando/postgres-operator/docs/administrator.md

 operator's service account (as specified in the operator deployment manifest) has to have appropriate privileges to access the watched namespace.
-The operator may not be able to function in the case it watches all namespaces but lacks access rights to any of them (except Kubernetes system namespaces like `kube-system`).
+The operator may not be able to function in the case it watches all namespaces but lacks access rights to any of them (except K8s system namespaces like `kube-system`).
 The reason is that for multiple namespaces operations such as 'list pods' execute at the cluster scope and fail at the first violation of access rights.

-The watched namespace also needs to have a (possibly different) service account in the case database pods need to talk to the Kubernetes API (e.g. when using Kubernetes-native configuration of Patroni).
+The watched namespace also needs to have a (possibly different) service account in the case database pods need to talk to the K8s API (e.g. when using K8s-native configuration of Patroni).
 The operator checks that the `pod_service_account_name` exists in the target namespace, and, if not, deploys there the `pod_service_account_definition` from the operator [`Config`](../pkg/util/config/config.go) with the default value of: